-With a pair of tweezers, hold the driver in place while heating up the tinned pads, then gently slide the driver chip in place.
+With a pair of tweezers, position the driver over the pads, hold the driver in place while heating up the tinned pads, then gently slide the driver chip in place.
+Note that the writing on the driver will be upside-down in relation to the two tinned pads.
 Remove the iron.
-Make sure that all 8 leads are centered on the pads, if they are not then heat up the large pad again and re-orient the driver chip.
+Make sure that all 8 leads are centered on the pads, if they are not then heat up the large pad again and reorient the driver chip.
 It is CRITICAL that these chips are square on the pads; they carry a large amount of current, and if you get them off-center you may end up with a short that can damage your Quantum.